8 Reasons Why New OT Grads Should Consider Inpatient Rehab

 This one was huge for me.
 In geriatric settings, you might go into work, be scheduled for five patients, and get refusals for half of them.

-With your productivity standards, you might only be able to charge the company for two hours.
-(I can’t tell you how many times this has happened to me.)
+You might only be able to treat/bill for two hours, making your productivity horrible or the work day super short (I can’t tell you how many times this has happened to me.)

-Thank goodness for the wonderful 7:00 AM-3:30 PM schedule of inpatient rehab, where I know I’m almost always going to get paid for a full day.
+Thankfully, with the wonderful 7:00 AM-3:30 PM schedule of inpatient rehab with patients that need daily therapy, you’ll know you’re almost always going to get paid for a full day.

 If you get hired on for a full time position in an inpatient rehab hospital or unit, you can be sure you’ll get full days five days a week.
 If you get a full time position in home health or geriatric outpatient, it can be much less consistent than that due to fluctuating caseloads.

-This one is huge for me, since it’s what drove me to become an OT in the first place.
+This one is huge, since it’s what drove me (and likely you!) to become an OT in the first place.

 I loved working with my inpatient rehab patients as a patient care tech and seeing how well they were doing with therapy.
-In acute care or geriatric outpatient, I’ve found that you either see a patient only a few times and then discharge or the progress can be very slow.
+In acute care or geriatric outpatient settings, I’ve found that you either see a patient once or only a few times before they discharge, or the progress can be very slow for outpatient.

 Along with seeing your patients progress quickly, you also really get to know them, since you’re working with them every day for at least an hour over a two week (or more) average length of stay.